Jesse F. Stallings

-Jesse Francis Stallings (April 4, 1856 – March 18, 1928) was a U.S. Representative from Alabama.
+Jesse Francis Stallings (April 4, 1856 – March 18, 1928) was an American lawyer and politician who served four terms as a U.S. Representative from Alabama from 1893 to 1901.

+Early life and education

 Born near Manningham, Alabama, to Reuben Stallings and Lucinda Ferguson.
 Stallings completed preparatory studies and was graduated from the University of Alabama at Tuscaloosa in 1877.

 He studied law at that university.
 Through his father he was descended from Jacob Astley, 1st Baron Astley of Reading and Edward Ford.

+Career

 He was admitted to the bar in April 1880 and commenced practice in Greenville, Alabama.

 Stallings was elected by the legislature of Alabama as solicitor for the second judicial circuit in November 1886 and served until his resignation in September 1892.

 He served as delegate to the Democratic National Convention in 1888.

+Congress

 Stallings was elected as a Democrat to the Fifty-third and to the three succeeding Congresses (March 4, 1893 – March 3, 1901).

+He was not a candidate for renomination in 1900.

+Later career

-He was not a candidate for renomination in 1900 and resumed the practice of his profession in Birmingham, Alabama.
+After leaving Congress, he resumed the practice of his profession in Birmingham, Alabama.

 Also served as president of the Lincoln Reserve Life Insurance Co.
 1912 to 1928.